Kylie-Lang1/code-challenge/README.md

 ## Find Highest Word

-Write a function called `highestWord` that take a string as an argument, and returns an object w the word that appears the most as the key, and the frequency of occurences as the value.
+Write a function called `highestWord` that takes a string as an argument, and returns an object w the word that appears the most as the key, and the frequency of occurences as the value.
 Hint: Use the `wordFrequencies` function inside this function.

 Example:
 ```js